Blurry but super sexy hospital gown being taped closed to hold “manhood” protector in place for x-rays.

 So do you want the good news or bad news first?
 How about The Not Completely Sucky, The Where the Hell Did That Come From, then The Good News and we’ll top it off with a little To Do list?

 Where the Hell Did That Come From – Aidan is having double hip surgery in 6 months.
+He may also have to visit a chiropractic for kids, to help wiith these adjustments.
 Dr. Hip was also wonderful and has blue eyes on par with Dr. Spine.
 (Are you seeing a pattern as to how we choose our docs?)
 To be fair, our docs have been watching Aidan’s hips but have been more tentative as to whether or not he’d need surgery.
 Turns out hip surgery is better to do before growth stops so the time is now.
 I was also under the impression that only one hip needs to be done but for a variety of reasons it’s actually both.
 The suckiest of all sucky is that recovery means Aidan cannot bear weight AT ALL for 6 weeks.
 I clarified this several times and really wanted to say, “He loves to walk and has worked so damn hard to do it and how dare you take that away and who exactly is going to pick this big boy up?”
 Instead, I started to cry because I totally knew the answer (and because I was tired because, well, you know, I had to leave the house at 6am and I’m not a morning person or a city person).
 Dr. Hip looked at us with great compassion and maybe just a hint of perspective as if he was thinking, “It’s not like you’re a cardiac or neuro patient.”
 Oh Wait…..
 WE ARE!
 Dr. Spine would really like Aidan’s seizures to be under control because they may affect his recovery.
 Which brings me to……